-Have you ever wanted to split one activity into separate activities?
-If so, you can use the activity split tool.
+Use the activity split tool to split one activity into multiple activities.
 There are many uses for this tool, but some examples of why you may choose to split your activity are:

 - You recorded a car ride, bad GPS data, or motor-pacing in the middle of your activity.
 You can crop this data out after splitting the activity at the beginning of the affected portion.